 After the Wound Has Healed

 As the wound heals, some tightness and itching are common and usually lessen with time.
 Itching is often relieved by applying a small amount of plain petroleum jelly on the scar.
-Tumors often involve nerves, and it may be two years before normal feeling returns.
+Tumors often involve nerves, and it may be several months to a year before normal feeling returns.
 The area may remain numb permanently.
 Only time will tell.

-How can I learn if I am a candidate for Mohs Surgery?
+How Can I Learn if I Am a Candidate for Mohs Surgery?

 To schedule a consultation, please call our referral office at 716-845-3516.